Trebouzul/gite-glaise/README.md

 ## Development principles and wishes
 - Use of [BEM syntax](http://csswizardry.com/2013/01/mindbemding-getting-your-head-round-bem-syntax/) for css

+## Possible tools
+- http://scrollrevealjs.org : Easily reveal elements as they enter the viewport.
+-

 ## Commands

 Install harp and bower globally :